 Sonora Peak Trail is a 6.6 mile moderately trafficked loop trail located near Markleeville, California that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is accessible year-round.

 Explore the dramatic Yosemite-like scenery of Stanislaus National Forest on open roads with nary a tour bus in sight.
 The 11,495 foot tall Sonora Peak lies in the heart of Stanislaus National Forest on CA-108, 2,000 feet above the second highest mountain pass in the Sierra Nevada mountain range known as Sonora Pass.

 This is an awesome hike but hard to find the trail where it breaks off from the PCT.
 A good topo map should have it but it is about 2-3 miles from the trail head at Sonora Pass to the left right up a ridge line.
 Once to the top check out the Geo Cache and sign the book then sit back and enjoy the breath taking views.
 If you look at the photo I uploaded of the track I took the trail breaks off the PCT at the star waypoint marked as 12:18.
 Much shorter route to take then the one uploaded here.